 1962 Cutlass Convertible

-A Cutlass convertible debuted for 1962, while the otherwise little-changed Cutlass Coupe became a true two-door hardtop.
-Mid-year, Jetfire was introduced based on the Cutlass Coupe, it was the industry's first turbo-charged V-8.
-The engine developed 215 hp.
+A Cutlass convertible debuted for 1962, and mid-year 1962, Jetfire was introduced based on the Cutlass Coupe.
+It was the industry's first turbo-charged V-8.
+The Jetfire engine developed 215 hp.
+Only the Jetfire model was available as a true hardtop (the only factory body style offered as a Jetfire), while the 1961-63 Cutlii were post coupes.

 1962 Jetfire Console